PedemonteGiacomo/SecurityTesting/assignments/second_assignemnt/README.md

 if the page is working correctly (e.g., for login pages, that the login is working correctly) if the page is vulnerable to SQL injection.
-In particular, you should test the page for Union-based and Error-based SQL Injections (but you can also have additional steps, if you want).
+In particular, you should test the page for Union-based and Error-based SQL Injections (but you can also have additional steps if you want).

 Tests should take into account all possible variants of syntax and insufficient sanitization that could be applied to the page.